Vishalsingh369/foodmood-app/README.md

-# Namaste React Series 🚀
+# foodmood Dynamic UI Application majorly Based on React tailwind and many other tools  🚀

 # Parcel
 - Dev-build